NateTuck00/Arduino/README.md

 UNO: This project runs on a 25 ms clock.
 The uno has an LCD, SD reader, and external protoshield for CAPs, resistors, and needed ICs.

-LEONARDO: This project runs on a 25 ms clock due mainly to display.display() with the LCD screen.
+LEONARDO: This project runs on a 25 ms clock due mainly to i2c time with the LCD screen.
 Without the screen a 10 ms interrupt is easily achievable.
+With overclocking the screen or i2c protocol this is also achievable.
+Writing one's own library like the https://github.com/bitbank2/BitBang_I2C library is obviously possible as well for even more speed optimization.

 TIMERS